kendryte/nncase/docs/USAGE_EN.md

 nncase provides both python wheel package and ncc client to compile your neural models.

-- nncase wheel package can be  downloaded at [nncase release](https://github.com/kendryte/nncase/releases),  target wheel package except for both cpu and K210 can be got from nncase sdk for your target.
+- nncase wheel package can be downloaded at [nncase release](https://github.com/kendryte/nncase/releases)
 - For ncc client, you should git clone nncase repository and then build it by yourself.

 # nncase python APIs